Modeling Gravitational Wave Bias from 3D Power Spectra of Spectroscopic Surveys: 3D power spectrum estimation

 The window-convolved power spectrum covariance is calculated analytically using \verb|thecov| software \cite{Wadekar19,Alves24}.\footnote{\url{https://github.com/cosmodesi/thecov}} We compute the window-convolved Gaussian contribution to the covariance, using the appropriate randoms for the SDSS DR7 geometry.
 We find good agreement between the analytic covariance and the mock-based covariances from the SDSS DR7 clustering analysis of \cite{Ross_2015}.

 As the last remark of this section, to calculate the power spectra of sirens (host galaxies), as previously mentioned, we first need to generate the siren catalog from the galaxy catalog.
 To do so, we first calculate the number of mergers in each redshift bin using Eq. \eqref{eq:N_GWcalculate}.
 We then populate the galaxy catalog with potential hosts of binary mergers using $M_*$-$Z$-$\rm SFR$ host-galaxy probably model mentioned in Section \eqref{sec:assignment}.
 To form the host catalogs, we select galaxies without replacement.
-Note that since the number of sirens is much smaller than galaxies in each bin for an order of one year or even a decade of observing time, we need to set much larger values of $T_\mathrm{obs}$ for each parameter selection to obtain a meaningful theoretical prediction.
-However, if $T_\mathrm{obs}$ is too large, we could run out of galaxies in certain ranges of stellar masses and star formation rates.
-Especially, since galaxies are selected without replacement, increasing $T_\mathrm{obs}$ too much would bias the mean galaxy properties (stellar mass, star formation rate, and metallicity) away from the true value.
-We therefore carefully choose the amplitude value to be large enough to make the clustering measurement not shot noise dominated, but not so large to select a large fraction of galaxies in any range of stellar mass, metallicity, or star formation rate.
+When using the merger rate normalization $\mathcal{A}_0$ for observing times of order one year to a decade, the number of predicted hosts in each stellar mass-SFR-metalicity bin extracted from our galaxy sample would be very small.
+This would produce a siren catalog that is too sparse and therefore the theoretical prediction for GW bias would be strongly shot-noise dominated.
+On the other hand, if we increase $T_\mathrm{obs}$ too much to improve the theoretical estimate, then all the galaxies in certain ranges of stellar mass and SFR of the catalog are selected as hosts.
+Especially because galaxies are selected without replacement, this would bias the mean host galaxy properties (stellar mass, star formation rate, and metallicity) away from the true value due to observational incompleteness of the catalogs.
+To address this we increase the observing time in our calculations (typically around two orders of magnitude) for each choice of underlying host-galaxy model parameters up to a point that the effective number of mergers is large enough to avoid shot-noise domination yet not so large that it selects a significant fraction of galaxies in any stellar-mass, metallicity, or SFR bin, thereby reflecting impact of the host-galaxy probability selection.